 Once you're ready to resubmit the claim, if you're using a clearinghouse instead of calling your payer you can correct a claim electronically by using the resubmission feature that most clearinghouses provide.
 You'll have to refer to the claim you're trying to correct as well as the claim control number (CCN) or internal control number (ICN).

-For more tips on dealing with denied claims, download our latest eBook!
+For more tips on dealing with and avoiding denied claims, download our ebook.